KrabbyHQ/.github/profile/README.md

 ## 🚀 Welcome to Rusty Chat

 Rusty Chat is an ambitious open-source project dedicated to building a high-performance, secure, and modern communication infrastructure.
-Leveraging the power of **Rust** and the **Axum** framework, we aim to provide a comprehensive solution for real-time text and multimedia messaging(high-quality voice and video calls).
+Leveraging the power of **Rust** and the **Axum** framework, we aim to provide a comprehensive solution for real-time text and multimedia messaging(including high-quality voice and video calls).

 ## ✨ Core Features

 - **Unified Messaging**: Seamless support for text, images, and multimedia files.
 - **Personal Spaces**: Customizable private note-taking spaces for personal knowledge management.
-- **Real-time Communication**: Architected for low-latency interactions including planned video and audio calls.
+- **Real-time Communication**: Architected for low-latency interactions including high-quality voice and video calls.
 - **Domain-Driven Design (DDD)**: A clean, modular codebase designed for scalability and maintainability.
 - **Robust Security**: Industry-standard authentication using Argon2 hashing and JWT sessions.
 - **Cloud-Native Storage**: Scalable handling of multimedia assets with AWS S3 integration.